twom/concu/README.md

 # concu
-A simple method wrapper for concurrent processing of data series
+A simple method wrapper for concurrent (asynchronous) processing of data series in javascript.

 # Introduction
-The concu library helps you processing series of data (typically an array) by chunking your data in smaller chunks and concurrently processing these chunks.
+The Concu library helps you processing series of data (typically an array) by chunking your data in smaller bits and concurrently processing these chunks.
+This is achieved by provider a thin wrapper around around [pLimit](https://github.com/sindresorhus/p-limit) and `Promise.all()`

-This is a great way of parellization simple processing which have no side effects.
+Concu provides a great way of parellization of function calls.
 Most gains of parellelization can be be achieved for I/O intensive processing.

-It is a small wrapper around [pLimit](https://github.com/sindresorhus/p-limit) and `Promise.all()`
+As a bonus this allows also for sequential processing on large arrays by setting concurrency to 1.

 # Usage

-typescript example
+Typescript example

 ```javascript
 import { concu } from "../lib/"